GSA-TTS/all_sorns/README.md

 bundle exec rails server -e $RAILS_ENV
 ```

-SORN DASH is now running locally on your computer\!
+SORN DASH is now running locally on your computer!

 Open a browser and go to
 [https://localhost:3000/](https://localhost:3000/)